 The Artist’s Way

 Every artist’s vision is shaped by their unique life experiences and that is true in my case.

 I only care to take pictures of people who possess something in their spirit that comes through their eyes.
 In my soul’s recognition, I’d feel the natural connect and our spirits would bend naturally to one another.

-It’s the only way I am capable to create something that feels authentic and real.
-In doing so I no longer worry about waking up to a terrible empty feeling.
+It’s the only way I am capable of creating something that feels authentic and real.
+In doing so I no longer worry about waking up to a terribly empty feeling.